otto-de/leinsync/example/README.md

     ...
 Executing tests of project-2 on .../leinsync/example/project-2

     ...
-Executing  ./lein.sh test
+Executing lein test
-    ===> On project-2 some tests are FAILED when executing ./lein.sh test
+    ===> On project-2 some tests are FAILED when executing lein test